SyncfusionExamples/How-to-get-rid-of-default-padding-around-the-numeric-entry-SfNumericTextBox-in-Xamarin.Forms/README.md

 ![](removing_padding.png)

-*Fig2: After removing its background and its default padding*
+*Fig2: After removing its default left padding*

 **Step 1:** Create a custom SfNumericTextBox control, since it has been achieved through the custom renderer with the platform specific.